trentlarson/endorser-ch/sql/README.md

     subject VARCHAR(100),
     claimType VARCHAR(60),
     claimContext VARCHAR(60),
-    claim TEXT, -- text of the JSON for the claim claimCanonHashBase64 VARCHAR(64), -- base64 sha256 hash of the canonicalized claim claimEncoded TEXT, -- base64 encoding of the canonicalized claim jwtEncoded TEXT, -- the full original JWT hashHex VARCHAR(64), -- a hash constructed to allow selective disclosure but to avoid correlation (using hashNonce) hashChainHex VARCHAR(64), -- merkle tree of hashHex values hashNonce VARCHAR(24) -- randomized 18 bytes, base64-encoded );
+    claim TEXT, -- canonical text of the JSON for the claim (but was it directly from the JWT at first?) claimCanonBase64 TEXT, -- base64 encoding of the canonicalized claim claimCanonHashBase64 CHARACTER(44), -- base64 encoding of sha256 hash of the canonicalized claim hashChainB64 CHARACTER(64), -- merkle tree of claimCanonHashBase64 values hashNonce CHARACTER(24) -- randomized 18 bytes (currently base64-encoded), kept private, used for nonceHashHex jwtEncoded TEXT, -- the full original JWT nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
+);

 CREATE TABLE network (